syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features/Tooltip.md

 {% endtabs %}

-The ChartTooltipBehavior is commonly used for all series to customize the tooltip.

-Following properties are used to customize the tooltip which are available in ChartTooltipBehavior.

-* EnableAnimation - used to enable the animation when showing tooltip.
-* HorizontalOffset - used to position the tooltip at a distance from the data point or cursor position horizontally.
-* VerticalOffset - used to position the tooltip at a distance from the data point or cursor positionvertically.
-* HorizontalAlignment - used for horizontal alignment of tooltip label with respect to the cursor position.
-* VerticalAlignment - used for vertical alignment of tooltip label with respect to the cursor position.
-* Position - used to position the tooltip at data point position or at cursor position.
-* ShowDuration - used to set the amount of time that the tooltip remains visible in milliseconds.
-* InitialShowDelay  - used to delay in milliseconds to show the tooltip once user interact with series.
-* Style - used to customize the fill and stroke of tooltip.
-* LabelStyle - used to customize the tooltip label.

 ## Positioning the Tooltip

-Tooltip position can be positioned at data point position or at cursor position using the Position proeprty.
-The Auto will position the tooltip at data point when hover mouse inside any chart segment and the Pointer will display the tooltip in conjunction with the mouse pointer itself
+Tooltip position can be positioned at data point position or at cursor position using the Position property.
+The `Auto` will position the tooltip at data point position and the `Pointer` will display the tooltip in conjunction with the mouse pointer itself when hover mouse inside any chart segment.

-N> By default the tooltip position is set as Auto.
+N> By default the tooltip `Position` is set as Auto.

+The following code example explains the positioning the tooltip at `Pointer` position

 {% tabs %}